AboveLogic/GVSU-CIS350-TheTIA/docs/software_requirements_specifications.md

 #Overview

-Description
+This documents contains all current functional and non-functional requirments we have for our project so far.
+The functional requirments cover the login, application layout, search, save, and create your own workout functions.
+The non-functional requirements covers the load times, login function, and general usability of the application.

 #Functional Requirements
 1. Login Function
     1. Users shall be authenticated via username and password before accessing the application.
     2. Users shall be denied access until a correct username/password combination is entered.
-    3. The login page shall be intuitive and easy to get started
 2. Application Layout
-    1. This application shall have a page that contains the user's workout schedule
+    1. This application shall have a page that contains the user's workout schedule.
-    2. This application shall have a page that allows the user to create a workout
+    2. This application shall have a page that allows the user to create a workout.
-    3. This application shall have a page that allows the user to browse the communities workouts
+    3. This application shall have a page that allows the user to browse the community's workouts.
 2. Home Screen
 3. Search Function
     1. Users shall have the ability to search for workouts using keywords.